BDC Hamburger Icon

 • Offer to help other hospitality professionals reach their goals.
 This will make them more likely to want to return the favor.

-• Act positive and confident when you make initial contact with a professional.
+• Act positive and confident when making initial contact with a professional.

-• Be truthful when talking about your business; it can cause a lot of damage if you are caught in a lie.
+• Be truthful when talking about your business; being caught in a lie can cause a lot of damage.

 • Be authentic.
 The real you is much more interesting than any persona you create.